“Tomorrow is often the busiest day of the week.”

 But taking the confident actions you want to take over and over again is what really builds your self confidence and a self-image of you being a confident person.
 When you procrastinate you lower your self-esteem and send signals back to yourself that you are a ,well, a kinda lame and indecisive person.

 6. Face your fear.

 I think this is true.
-It’s easier to live on that “someday…” thought.
+It’s easier to live on that “someday” thought.
 It’s harder to just take action.
 To risk looking like a fool.
-To make mistakes, stumble and not avoid that pain.
+To make mistakes, deal with failure and not avoid that pain.
 To take responsibility for your own life.